Thundercat (musician): Personal life

-He has a teenage daughter named Sanaa.
+He has a daughter named Sanaa.

-Other members of Stephen’s musician family include Stephen’s youngest brother, Jameel Bruner who was a keyboardist in Odd Future's neo-soul/jazz group The Internet on their 2015 album Ego Death alongside guitarist Steve Lacy, who was making his debut at that time.
+Other members of Stephen's musician family include Stephen's youngest brother, Jameel Bruner who was a keyboardist in Odd Future's neo-soul/jazz group The Internet on their 2015 album Ego Death alongside guitarist Steve Lacy, who was making his debut at that time.

 Bruner was a close friend of the rapper Mac Miller, and the two often spent time together in their personal lives.
-Miller's death in 2018 made Bruner confront his own substance use and alcoholism, causing him to drink less and adopt better eating habits.
+Miller's death in 2018 made Bruner confront his own substance use and alcoholism, causing him to drink less and adopt better eating habits, including becoming vegan.
 "It's sex, drugs and rock'n'roll.
 It's real.
 You ride the line, you don't know how close you are sometimes.
 Do I think he meant to die?
 No, I don't think he did.
 Even though that sometimes creeps in there because you're always on the edge of a knife.
 Sometimes you mess up.
 That happens a lot," Bruner shared in a 2020 interview with The Guardian.

 Bruner is a big fan of anime and cartoons, and often wears outfits and accessories that reflect this, such as a Pikachu backpack, cat-ear headbands, and the Interface Headset from the anime Neon Genesis Evangelion.
 His stage name, taken from the 1985 cartoon series Thundercats, is further evidence of these influences.
 Bruner is a Christian, and incorporates many of the religion's themes in his music.